 Your organization is having more then 2 million records for a single object? and you are facing performance issue due to Large data Volumes.
-Use Skinny table if performance is not good enough even after using custom indexes.
+Use Skinny Tables In Salesforce if performance is not good enough even after using custom indexes.

 A skinny table is a custom table in the Force.com platform that contains a subset of fields from a standard or custom base Salesforce object.
 Force.com can have multiple skinny tables if needed, and maintains them and keeps them completely transparent to you.